Photographer:James D. Young Affiliation: USDA APHIS PPQ Source:www.bugwood.org Copyright:CC BY-NC 3.0

 The Common Bedbug is known to carry over 40 diseases in the form of blood-born pathogens.
 However, they are not known to transmit diseases to humans but are known for causing irritation and swelling around the area of the bite.

 The Common Bedbug has a relatively long life cycle of 6-12 months, they are able to sustain life without nutrients from a host for a long period of time enabling them to go undetected.

 It is thought that the Common Bedbug was brought to North America with early settlers and has since then spread throughout.

-U.S. Habitat: The Common Bedbug can be found on or near hosts human where adults and larvae can take blood meals.
+U.S. Habitat: The Common Bedbug can be found on or near hosts human where adults and nymphse can take blood meals.

 U.S. Present: The Common Bedbug can be found readily throughout the United States.

 Common Bedbugs are similar to two other bedbugs in the genus Cimex, Cimex hemipterus and Cimex adjunctus.
 Cimex hemipterus differs from Cimex lectularius in that it is less laterally expanded and less flattened.
 Cimex adjunctus has longer hair on the prothorax comparatively to Cimex lectularius.

 Cimex lectularius has no known parasites that can be used for control.
 However C. lectularius populations are limited by temperature fluctuations.
 Currently, research tests for effective pesticides have shown pesticide containing Cyhalothrin to be the most effective.
 Unfortunately, in the study strains of C. lectularius were found to be resistant to this treatment in comparison to strains taken from the natural environment.

 Ryckman, R.E., D.G.
 Bently, and E.F.
 Archbold.
 1981.
 The Cimicidae of the Americas and Oceanic Islands, a checklist and bibliography.
 Bull.
 Soc.
 Vector.
 Ecol.
 6:93-142.